nus-cs2113-AY2223S1/tp/docs/team/kaseykwok.md

   * Managed releases `v1.0` and `v2.0` on GitHub, including their corresponding milestones.
   * Protected the `master` branch of the team repo with mandatory status checks to pass before merging so that the CIs must pass for the branch.
+  * Created issues and assigned issues to the team member.
 * **Enhancements to existing features**:
   * Refactored most I/O interactions to the `UI` class and align printing format in `v1.0` (Pull Request [#64](https://github.com/AY2223S1-CS2113-F11-4/tp/pull/64))